kubesphere/community/developer-guide/concepts-and-designs/multicluster/architecture.md

 ## Introduction

 Today, it's very common for organizations to run a handful of Kubernetes Clusters.
 Each kubernetes cluster is a relatively self-contained unit.
 And there are several teams working on tying all clusters, such as kubefed.
-More and more KubeSphere users and customers have expressed their kneed interests in managing all clusters through KubeSphere.
+More and more KubeSphere users and customers have expressed their kneen interests in managing all clusters through KubeSphere.

 ## Summary
-For KubeSphere users and customers, the two highest priority ones are relate to Operating clusters in one place and High Availability.
+For KubeSphere users and customers, the two highest priority ones are relate to Operating clusters in one place and providing High Availability at the same time.

 ## What is KubeSphere multiple cluster?
 KubeSphere multiple cluster is the ability to operate clusters in one place, which is KubeSphere, and extend kubefed to achieve High Availability.

 ## Architecture
-The overall architecture of a control plane is shown as following.
+The overall architecture of a control plane is shown as the following.

 ![](architecture.png)

 Some design principles we are following in this architecture.

 1. Keep the underlying KubeSphere clusters independent.
-The should have no knowledge of control plane or of each other.
+They should have no knowledge of control plane or of each other.
 2. Keep the API interface compatible with KubeSphere API as much as possible.

 ## API Objects